pallets/flask/docs/api.rst

 This specifies that ``/users/`` will be the URL for page one and ``/users/page/N`` will be the URL for page ``N``.

-If a URL contains a default value, it will be redirected to its simpler form with a 301 redirect.
+If an URL contains a default value, it will be redirected to its simpler form with a 301 redirect.
 In the above example, ``/users/page/1`` will be redirected to ``/users/``.
 If your route handles ``GET`` and ``POST`` requests, make sure the default route only handles ``GET``, as redirects